 The Professional and Amateur Sports Protection Act (PASPA) was overturned on May 14, 2018.
 As a result, each US state is permitted to propose and create its own laws and regulations for sports betting.

 Currently, gambling in California is limited to tribal casinos, card rooms, the state lottery, charitable gaming, pari-mutuel wagering on horse racing, and daily fantasy sports.
 Luckily for Californian sports bettors, their neighboring states, Nevada and Oregon, offer legal sports betting.
-Furthermore, voters will have numerous options to legalize sports betting on a November 2022 referendum vote.

 Even legalizing online poker has faced pushback with multiple failed bills and no agreement between California gaming stakeholders.
 Tribes in California have expressed their desire to be the sole sports betting provider.
 Until the COVID-19 pandemic, they had gathered nearly 1 million signatures in an effort to make the ballot in November 2020.